Andriy Yermak

-Andriy Borysovych Yermak (Андрій Борисович Єрмак; born 21 November 1971) is a Ukrainian politician and former film producer who has served as the Head of the Office of the President of Ukraine since 11 February 2020, after being appointed by Volodymyr Zelenskyy.
+Andriy Borysovych Yermak (Андрій Борисович Єрмак; born 21 November 1971) is a Ukrainian politician and former film producer who served as the head of the Office of the President of Ukraine from 2020 to 2025.

-Yermak is also a member of the Headquarters of the Supreme Commander-in-Chief, the highest command and control body for the Armed Forces of Ukraine.
-He has been described as Zelenskyy’s right-hand man and a "real power broker" in Ukraine.
-In 2023, Politico called him Kyiv's "Green Cardinal."
-In 2024, Time named Yermak to their annual list of 100 most influential people in the world.
+As head of the presidential office, Yermak was a member of the Headquarters of the Supreme Commander-in-Chief, the highest command and control body for the Armed Forces of Ukraine.
+He was described as Volodymyr Zelenskyy's right-hand man and a "real power broker" in Ukraine.
+In 2023, Politico called him Kyiv's "Green Cardinal".
+In 2024, Time magazine named Yermak to the Time 100 list of the most influential people in the world.

+On 28 November 2025, Yermak resigned from his position as the head of the Office of the President of Ukraine after his home was raided by anti-corruption agents.
+He was formally removed from the Headquarters of the Supreme Commander-in-Chief and the National Security and Defense Council of Ukraine by presidential decree on 6 December 2025.

+On 2 January 2026, Kyrylo Budanov was appointed to replace Andriy Yermak as the Head of the Office of the President of Ukraine.